 Educational Leadership Pathway

-The Master’s degree in the Pathway is a MA in Educational Administration, designed for principal preparation.
+The Master’s degree in the Pathway is an MA in Educational Administration, designed for principal preparation.
 This high-quality program equips students with the tools and concepts necessary for successful administration and an informed perspective on the range of situations confronting K-12 education.
 Graduates of this program are awarded a Master of Arts in Educational Administration degree from the University of Michigan.
 Upon graduation from the program, students are eligible to apply for the mandatory School Administrator Certificate.

-The Education Specialist degree is a post-masters program that focuses on applied learning and preparation for executive leadership assignments.
+The Education Specialist degree is a post-master’s program that focuses on applied learning and preparation for executive leadership assignments.
 The program is designed to prepare practicing teachers and school administrators to assume greater professional roles in their building and/or in administration and supervision.
-Upon graduation from the program, students are eligible to apply for the mandatory Michigan School Administrator Certificate with a Central Office (CO) endorsement.
+Upon graduation from the program, students are eligible to apply for the mandatory Michigan School Administrator Certificate with a Central Office endorsement.

 The Doctor of Education degree in Educational Leadership is a doctoral program that focuses on applied learning and preparation for executive leadership assignments.
 It is designed to prepare practicing teachers and administrators to assume greater leadership roles, to apply a broad base of scholarship to challenges in the field, and to actively contribute to the knowledge base of the profession.